 All schools must publish on their websites information about their policy and arrangements for supporting children with SEN. This must be kept up to date.

-The information that has to be included can be found in Section 6.79 of the SEND Code of Practice
+The information that must be included can be found in Section 6.79 of the SEND Code of Practice.

 SEN support includes any help for children and young people with SEN that is additional to or different from the support generally made for other children of the same age.